tearust/t-rust/docs/_gitbook-dev-docs/020_tutorial/040_add_login_feature/README.md

 Build the [actor](../../z_glossary/actor.md) in sample-actor folder by running `./build.sh`.

-Go to `dev-runner` and check that the `sample-actor.wasm` file is the most recent version.
+Go to your local `dev-runner` folder and check that the `local/b-node/sample-actor.wasm` file is the most recent version.

 ````
 total 9224